 Performance Improvement for two level single-shot join query

-Starting in this release, two level single-shot join queries are evaluated as join-by-server on the server side.
-Single-shot refers to the use of either FIRST or LAST criteria as part of join query.
-This could result in significant performance improvements for the two-level single-shot join queries.
+Starting in this release, two level single-shot join queries are evaluated as join by server on the server side.
+This could result in significant performance improvements.
+Until now, single-shot ABL statements were evaluated on the client side.